Dynamics of forced and unforced autophoretic particles: Unforced autophoretic particle

-We analyze the dynamics of the autophoretic particle as a function of the P\'{e}clet number.~\citet{Michelin2013} have shown that the particle remains stationary until $\Pen=4$.
+We analyze the dynamics of the autophoretic particle as a function of the P\'{e}clet number.~\citet{Michelin2013} have shown that the particle remains stationary until a critical P\'{e}clet number, $\Pen_{\text{c}}=4$.
 This range, $0\leq\Pen\leq4$, may be termed as the quiescent regime.
 As the P\'{e}clet number is increased beyond 4, the fore-aft symmetry in the concentration profile is broken, and the particle executes steady rectilinear self-propulsion.
 In fig.~\ref{fig:steady_swim}, the steady self-propulsion speed $U$ from our computations is plotted as a function of \Pen, and it is seen that $U$ attains a maximum at $\Pen\approx9$, and decreases smoothly up to a value of $\Pen\approx26$.
 This range, $4<\Pen\leq26$, is classified as the steady self-propulsion regime.
-Furthermore, the good agreement of our results with data from~\citet{Michelin2013} establishes the validity of the numerical procedure used in the present work.
+The good agreement of our results with data from~\citet{Michelin2013} lends confidence to the numerical procedure used in the present work.